Excluding a line from positroids: Excluded minors

 Minor-closed classes of matroids are important in matroid theory, as many natural classes of matroids are minor-closed.
 For instance, graphic matroids, cographic matroids, regular matroids, and matroids representable over a field $\mathbb{F}$ are all minor-closed classes.

 In this section we will use some known results for \emph{excluded minors} for the class of positroids, which are minor-minimal matroids that are not positroids.
-The rank-$3$ excluded minors for the class of positroids have been completely classified by Blum \cite[Corollary 4.12]{Blum-2001}.
-While there are infinitely many rank-$3$ excluded minors, we use the subset shown in Figure \ref{fig: rank-3 excluded minors} to prove that rank-$3$ matroids satisfying a certain structural property are not positroids.
+Since positroids are precisely the base-sortable matroids \cite{positroid-is-base-orderable}, the rank-$3$ excluded minors for the class of positroids have been completely classified by Blum \cite[Corollary 4.12]{Blum-2001}.
+While there are infinitely many rank-$3$ excluded minors, we use the subset shown in Figures \ref{fig: a rank-3 excluded minor} and \ref{fig: rank-3 excluded minors} to prove that rank-$3$ matroids satisfying a certain structural property are not positroids.

 \begin{proposition} If $M$ is a simple rank-$3$ matroid with a line $L$ and distinct points $e_1, e_2, e_3$ on $L$ each on at least two long lines, then $M$ is not a positroid.
-In particular, $M$ has a minor from Figure \ref{fig: rank-3 excluded minors}. \end{proposition} \begin{proof} Let $M_1, M_2, \dots, M_8$ be the matroids of Figure \ref{fig: rank-3 excluded minors}, reading from left to right and top to bottom.
+In particular, $M$ has a minor from Figure \ref{fig: rank-3 excluded minors}. \end{proposition} \begin{proof} Let $M_1, M_2, \dots, M_9$ be the matroids of Figure \ref{fig: rank-3 excluded minors}, reading from left to right and top to bottom.
 Let $M$ be deletion-minimal with a long line $L$ and distinct points $e_1,e_2,e_3$ on $L$ so that for $i = 1,2,3$ the point $e_i$ is on a long line $L_i$ other than $L$.
 Then $L = \{e_1, e_2, e_3\}$ and $|L_i| = 3$ for $i = 1,2,3$, so $|M| \le 9$.

 First suppose that $L_1, L_2, L_3$ are pairwise disjoint.
 If $M$ has only four long lines, then $M \cong M_1$.
 If $M$ has a fifth long line $L'$ so that $L' \cap L = \{e_i\}$ for some $i \in \{1,2,3\}$, by replacing $L_i$ with $L'$ and deleting $L_i-\{e_i\}$, we see that $M$ is not deletion-minimal, a contradiction.
 So if $M$ has exactly five long lines then $M \cong M_2$.
 Suppose that, for some $i\in\{1,2,3\}$, there exists $e \in L_i - L$ lying on at least three long lines, that is, on $L_i$ and at least two other long lines $L_4$ and $L_5$.
 Since $L_4$ is distinct from $L_j$ for $j\in \{1,2,3\}$, it must intersect each such line in at most 1 point and consequently in exactly one point.
 Let $f \in L_i - \{e_i, e\}$.
 Then in $M \del f$, each point on $L_4$ is on a long line other than $L_4$: $e$ is on $L_5$ and the other two points are on $L_j$ for some $j\in\{1,2,3\} - \{i\}$.
 Therefore $M$ is not deletion-minimal, a contradiction.
 Thus, the long lines of $M$ other than $L_1, L_2, L_3$ are pairwise disjoint, so $M$ has at most six long lines, and if $M$ has six long lines then $M \cong M_3$.